Dimethyl sulfide: Physiology of dimethyl sulfide

 Dimethyl sulfide is normally present at very low levels in healthy people, namely less than 7 nM in blood, less than 3 nM in urine and 0.13 to 0.65 nM on expired breath.

 At pathologically dangerous concentrations, this is known as dimethylsulfidemia.
 This condition is associated with blood borne halitosis and dimethylsulfiduria.

-In people with chronic liver disease (cirrhosis), high levels of dimethyl sulfide may be present in the breath, leading to an unpleasant smell (fetor hepaticus).
+Astronomical detection

+Dimethyl sulfide has been detected in comets, which indicates non-living sources are available.
+It has also been synthesized abiotically in the laboratory.
+For comet 67P/Churyumov-Gerasimenko, the European Space Agency sampled the cloud of dust and gas shed from the comet.
+Dimethyl sulfide has also been made abiotically in laboratories using prebiotic conditions.
+These comet-based discoveries contradict the suggestion that dimethyl sulfide is an indicator of life on other planets.

+The James Webb Space Telescope has possibly detected evidence of DMS in the atmosphere of the exoplanet K2-18b.